 Instead of asking for foot traffic numbers you could instead ask how many premiums were given out, or use visual sensing technology to track interactions and traffic flow.

-7. you have to call more than one vendor/agency to make a change to your events.
+7. You have to call more than one vendor/agency to make a change to your events.

 When you need to make a change to your mobile marketing tour, there should be one agency that you have to contact to make the change happen.
 If you feel like you are drowning in multiple vendors, agencies, or contractors chances are that your process is lacking the efficiency a true full service experiential marketing agency should offer.